zhou-lab/zhou-lab.github.io/index.md

 ## Our Research

+Our long-standing research interest is to understand tissue heterogeneity, stem cell homeostasis and cellular aging using third-generation sequencing technologies and advanced informatics.

-_- We develop **computational methods for DNA methylation assay of the next generation** - low-input/single-cell, long-read technology.
-We also create novel analytics to support technologies that integrate DNA methylation, genetic variation, chromatin accessibility and conformation._
+Specifically, we develop **DNA methylation assays**, such as single-molecule, long-read technologies and computational methods, to investigate **tissue heterogeneity** and **stem cell homeostasis**.
+We also create novel analytics to support technologies that integrate DNA methylation, genetic variation, chromatin accessibility and conformation.

-_- We do **integrative data analysis** to understand how cells translate epigenetic information into transcriptional regulation and eventually into phenotypical manifestation.
-We focus on leveraging DNA methylation as a robust readout of the chromatin state and cell identity._
+We also integrate multi-omics data to study how cells translate epigenetic information into transcriptional regulation and eventually into phenotypical manifestation.
+We focus on leveraging DNA methylation as a robust readout of the chromatin state and cell identity.

-_- We develop **biomarkers and diagnostic methods** to aid translational research of human, esp. childhood disease including pediatric malignancies, developmental abnormalities, cognitive deficit and infectious disease.
-Our mission is to use data science to better patient outcomes and quality of life._
+The goal of our research is to develop biomarkers and diagnostic methods to aid translational research of human, esp. childhood disease including pediatric malignancies, developmental abnormalities, cognitive deficit and infectious disease.
+Our mission is to use data science to better patient outcomes and quality of life.

 {% endcapture %}